"Improving Pennsylvania Through STEM"

 The Governor's STEM Competition challenges student teams from across the state to research, design, and present a device or project that can make the quality of life better for Pennsylvanians by accomplishing a series of practical tasks that can fulfill real-world needs.

-Teams present their findings to a panel of judges and explain the practical applications of their device.
+Teams will virtually present their findings to a panel of judges and explain the practical applications of their device.
 The challenge tests the teams' communication, problem solving, and critical thinking skills while providing a unique opportunity to share their creativity with students from across the state.

 The competition is open to students in grades 9 through 12 who attend a public, charter, or private school, a career and technical education center, or a student being homeschooled in Pennsylvania.